From Java 8 to Java 11+

 Compilation

-The first step into the migration was to try and compile the code base with Java 11.
-As Gradle is used as the build tool, we can leverage its use toolchains to automatically check if the new JVM version was installed on the system, and download it instead.
+The first step in the migration was to try and compile the code base with Java 11.
+As Gradle is used as the build tool, we can leverage its toolchains to automatically check if the new JVM version is installed on the system, and download it instead.

-This helped ensure that all developers would have their dev environment set up with minimal hassle.
+This helped ensure that all developers would have their development environment set up with minimal hassle.

-A few other things to make stuff compile correctly:
+A few other things to make the code compile correctly:

-supports Java 11.
-As we also want to support Java 17 as runtime, we decided to drop the support for that scala version - JVM arguments for logging have changed, (
+• some dependencies use Scala 2.11.
+As per their compatibility matrix, only 2.12.12 supports Java 11.
+As we also want to support Java 17 as runtime, we decided to drop support for that Scala version

-To ensure developers would not use a wrong Java version to compile the product, a guard was also added at runtime so that if the Java version is 8 (which is now totally unsupported), it would fail.
+To ensure developers would not use the wrong Java version to compile the product, a guard was added at runtime to fail if Java 8 is detected (now completely unsupported).

-The product can now be compiled and start, it was easy!
+The product can now be compiled and started – it was easy!

 Runtime

-Most of the runtime errors were caught by unit tests, others with manual testing.
+Most runtime errors were caught by unit tests, others by manual testing.

 Test environment and CI

 Most of the integration tests run within a Docker image.
-For ease of use, the same image is run for all versions of our product.
-It was not a problem when only Java 8 was running, but there is now more versions to support and run.
+For ease of use, the same image is used for all versions of our product.
+It was not a problem when only Java 8 was running, but there are now more versions to support and run.

-The image first needed to be updated to install the other runtimes for Java.
+The image first needed to be updated to install the other Java runtimes.

-A few tweaks were made to the CI pipeline in order to select the good Java version based on the branch and the version of the product to build with.
-So by default, all order versions would still use Java 8, and the newer code would default to Java 11.
+A few tweaks were made to the CI pipeline in order to select the correct Java version based on the branch and the version of the product to build.
+By default, all older versions still use Java 8, and the newer code defaults to Java 11.

 Java 17

-All the above problems were related to compilation and bug fixed in Java 9+.
+All the above problems were related to compilation and bugs fixed in Java 9+.
 When the software was first started with Java 17, it did not even start:

 java.lang.reflect.InaccessibleObjectException: Unable to make field private final int java.lang.ProcessImpl.pid accessible: module java.base does not "opens java.lang" to unnamed module @145eaa29